Crusaders admit damaging trophy in Super Rugby celebrations

-The Crusaders are seeking "cultural advice" after damaging the custom-made Super Rugby Aotearoa trophy during celebrations after claiming an unprecedented fourth successive title at the weekend.
+The Crusaders have apologised after damaging the custom-made Super Rugby Aotearoa trophy during celebrations after claiming an unprecedented fourth successive title at the weekend.

 Chief executive Colin Mansbridge confirmed to the Herald that Tū Kōtahi Aotearoa, a unique trophy made in Ōtaki and that was presented to the team on Sunday, was dropped after the match against the Highlanders in Christchurch.

+Images of the damaged trophy show chunks of wood missing from several areas of the base.

+Another photo shows the precious pounamu stone missing from above the trophy.

-The Crusaders won a fourth Super Rugby title in as many campaigns by defeating the Highlanders 32-22 in the penultimate round of Super Rugby Aotearoa.
+The Crusaders won a fourth Super Rugby title in as many campaigns by defeating the Highlanders 32-22 on Sunday in the penultimate round of Super Rugby Aotearoa.

 "The Investec Super Rugby Aotearoa trophy was designed to be touched and passed around.
-Following the match on Sunday, the trophy has accidentally been dropped and incurred some minor damage," Mansbridge said.
+Following the match on Sunday, the trophy has accidentally been dropped and incurred some minor damage," Mansbridge said in a statement.

 "We have notified New Zealand Rugby, and sought cultural advice.
 Repairs will be made as soon as possible."